 Museums around the world are filled with statues of gods and goddesses once worshipped by the ancient Greeks, Romans or Egyptians.
 But what about the Slavic mythology?
-We already learned about Perun, the thunder god, and Morena, the goddess of death, now let’s take a look at Slavic mythology’s very own creation myth.
+We already learned about Perun, the thunder god, and Morena, the goddess of death, now let’s take a look at Slavic mythology’s very own creation myth with Rod.

 All cultures, across eras and geographies, have pondered the same eternal question – how was the world created?
 Who or what was the mysterious force brought about this planet and all the creatures that inhabit it?
 Ever since the dawn of humanity, spirituality and later religion and science have searched for the answer.

 But before the scientific theories, there were stories.
 Myths and legends that the people created, and used, to make sense of the complex world around them.
 The Old Slavs too had a creation myth…